RobotLocomotion/director/README.rst

 Documentation
 =============

-A preliminary Online Help for drake-designer (currently in preparation) can be found `here <./tree/master/docs/drake-designer/README.md>`_.
+A preliminary Online Help for the Director (currently in preparation) can be found `here <./tree/master/docs/director/README.md>`_.

 Citing